springernature/shunter/docs/usage/configuration-reference.md

 Adding Custom Configuration to your app
 ---------------------------------------

 The items above are the default configurations which may be over-ridden.
 You will probably need to define some configuration that is unique to your own Shunter app.
-These can be neatly organized as json files in a config directory and required by your Shunter app at start-up to either append or overwrite existing configs.
+These can be neatly organized as json files in a config directory and required by your Shunter application at start-up to either append or overwrite existing configs.
 In the example below the routes.json usually required by Shunter has been palced in a route.json file in the config directory and required from that location:

 ```javascript
 ar app = shunter({